Account Search Logout

 Nothing in this world will ever stop me from loving you.

-Both paramedics huddled over him, sending Andrew back to the doors.
-Their hands worked faster than he could follow, doing everything expected, but nothing mattered when his first friend in New York stopped breathing.
+Samil began choking, and the heart monitor started to hiccup.
+Both paramedics moved over him, sending Andrew back to the doors.
+Their hands worked faster than he could follow, doing everything they knew, but nothing mattered when his first friend in New York stopped breathing.

 Commenting is disabled.